sahilsk/sahilsk.github.io/_posts/articles/2015-04-01-hands-on-facebook-reactjs.md

 With the news of facebook launching [react-native](https://code.facebook.com/videos/786462671439502/react-js-conf-2015-keynote-introducing-react-native-/), i couldn't stop myself from learning [ReactJS](https://facebook.github.io/react/).

 Earlier than that, i often ask myself this question on a thought of learning new javascript frameworks : **Why do i need to learn one more?**.

-News of react-native pique my interest and forced me to step out of my comfort zone.
-I fire up the browser with ignited fire to devour ReactJS.
+Wel, News of *react-native* pique my interest and forced me to step out of my comfort zone.
+I fire up the browser with ignited spirit to devour ReactJS. (:

 ## First Impression